Azure/msccl/README.md

 # MSCCL

-Microsoft Collective Communication Library (MSCCL) is a platform to execute custom collective communication algorithms for multiple accelerators supported by Microsoft Azure.
+Microsoft Collective Communication Library (MSCCL) is a platform to execute custom collective communication algorithms on heterogenous accelerators supported by Microsoft Azure.
+MSCCL currently supports NVIDIA and AMD GPUs.
 The research prototype of this project is [microsoft/msccl](https://github.com/microsoft/msccl).

 ## Introduction

-MSCCL vision is to provide a unified, efficient, and scalable framework for executing collective communication algorithms across multiple accelerators.
+MSCCL vision is to provide a unified, efficient, and scalable framework for executing collective communication algorithms on heterogenous accelerators.
 To achieve this, MSCCL has multiple components:

 - [MSCCL toolkit](https://github.com/microsoft/msccl-tools): Inter-connection among accelerators have different latencies and bandwidths.
 Therefore, a generic collective communication algorithm does not necessarily well for all topologies and buffer sizes.
 In order to provide the flexibility, we provide the MSCCL toolkit, which allows a user to write a hyper-optimized collective communication algorithm for a given topology and a buffer size.
-MSCCL toolkit contains a high-level DSL (MSCCLang) and a compiler which generate an IR for the MSCCL executor([msccl-executor-nccl](https://github.com/Azure/msccl-executor-nccl)) to run on the backend.
+MSCCL toolkit contains a high-level DSL (MSCCLang) and a compiler which generate an IR for the MSCCL executor to run on the backend.
 [Example](#Example) provides some instances on how MSCCL toolkit with the runtime works.
 Please refer to [MSCCL toolkit](https://github.com/microsoft/msccl-tools) for more information.

 - [MSCCL scheduler](https://github.com/Azure/msccl-scheduler): MSCCL scheduler provides an example design and implementation of how to select optimal MSCCL algorithms for MSCCL executors.

-- MSCCL executor([msccl-executor-nccl](https://github.com/Azure/msccl-executor-nccl)): msccl-executor-nccl is an inter-accelerator communication framework that is built on top of [NCCL](https://github.com/nvidia/nccl) and uses its building blocks to execute custom-written collective communication algorithms.
+- MSCCL executor: MSCCL executor is a set of libraries that are responsible for running custom-written collective communication algorithms on heterogenous accelerators.
+Each kind of accelerator has a corresponding executor library that is specifically optimized it.
+Different executor libraries share the same interface to run MSCCL algorithm IR from MSCCL toolkit and talk with MSCCL scheduler.
+For NVIDIA GPUs, it's [msccl-executor-nccl](https://github.com/Azure/msccl-executor-nccl) which is built on top of [NCCL](https://github.com/nvidia/nccl).
+For AMD GPUs, it's [RCCL](https://github.com/ROCmSoftwarePlatform/rccl) which already integrated all MSCCL executor features.

 - MSCCL test toolkit([msccl-tests-nccl](https://github.com/Azure/msccl-tests-nccl)): These tests check both the performance and the correctness of MSCCL operations.